-Unit 1 consists of four study days / online lectures, with three blog posts to be completed in the intervening weeks.
+Unit 1 consists of four study days / online lectures, with Forum posts to be completed in the intervening weeks.
 Students are expected to attend all webinars and actively engage in the online learning activities.
-Following the study days, students are asked to produce individual blogs linked to the content covered and the second assignment.
+Following the study days, students are asked to contribute to Discussion Forums linked to the content covered and the second assignment.
 Unit 1 finishes with the submission of an individual essay.